Ysgrifennu · Writing

 8 min read

-Trecwn: Could a Decommissioned MOD Site Become Wales's Hemp Hub?
+Trecwn: Could an MOD Site Become Wales's Hemp Hub?

-The former naval depot at Trecwn, Pembrokeshire sits inside an Enterprise Zone with existing large-footprint infrastructure.
-The case for making it Wales's first hemp processing facility.
+The former naval depot at Trecwn, Pembrokeshire is one location under consideration.
+It sits in an Enterprise Zone with existing large-footprint infrastructure.
+The case for making it Wales's first hemp processing facility remains under review.

 6 min read